Featured in the New York Times…

 Don’t bother with the oysters and puffer fish!
 According to my friend Helen Yoest, you can turbocharge your love life with some garlic, ginger, asparagus, pine nuts, and (of course) bananas.
 A veritable Garden of Eden awaits in your own yard.

-Mark you calendars (if you are in the area), the JC Raulston Arboretum will, again, host my book launch on Thursday, January 23, 2014.
+Steve Bender, Senior Writer, Southern Living magazine It has been a blast, and I learned a lot.
+I’m honored to be apart of the St. Lynn’s Press family of authors.
+Mark you calendars (if you are in the area), the JC Raulston Arboretum will, again, host my book launch on Thursday, February 6, 2014.
 They are very good to me.
 And I can’t wait to surprise them with knowing I’ve dedicated the book to them.

 Plants with Benefits is also available here:

 The only problem, I’m hungry just thinking about all the good stuff in this book.